Sahilrai2002d/Sahilrai2002d/README.md

 A web-based platform where employers can assign tasks and employees can track and complete them.

 ## Tech Stack
-React
+-React
-Vite
+-Vite
-Tailwind CSS
+-Tailwind CSS
-Supabase
+-Supabase

 ## Features
 - Employee dashboard